 There’s a sense of deep pride that comes with being a homeowner.
 But with that satisfaction comes its share of weekend home improvement projects and upkeep, too.

 Winter is usually rough on your home.
-Once snow, ice, wind and freezing temperatures calm down, spring is a good time to check how your home withstood the season.
-When spring arrives, here’s a list of projects to help your home recover from winter.
-You can download our checklist here.
+Once snow, ice, wind, and freezing temperatures calm down, spring is a good time to check how your home withstood the season.

 Spring Home Maintenance Checklist